Top 10 Best Sports to Watch on TV

 Boxing

-Boxing is a martial art and combat sport in which two people wearing protective gloves throw punches at each other for a predetermined set of time in a boxing ring.
+Boxing is a combat sport and martial art in which two people wearing protective gloves throw punches at each other for a predetermined amount of time in a boxing ring.

-It is governed by rules that include weight classes, scoring systems, and protective regulations.
-Boxing is an Olympic sport and... read more
+It is governed by rules that include weight classes, scoring systems, and safety regulations.
+Boxing is an Olympic sport and has... read more

 How isn't boxing number one?
 If you want violence, go for boxing (I don't know why that's the first point for football being number one).
 Boxing has been around since the days of the Egyptians.